edmondhongkong/ft260UI/README.md

 ## Requirements

-Python 32bit is required since FTDI provides only 32bit FT260 library binaries.
+Python 64bit is required.
 Windows OS only.
 The program can run on Linux, but without any FT260 operations since FTDI provides only windows library binaries.

 The GUI is build with tkinter library.